DPI vs PPI: Key Differences

 PPI = √(width_px² + height_px²) ÷ diagonal_inches

-- Ink on paper is viewed in reflected light — the eye can resolve finer detail than on emissive screens
+- Ink on paper is viewed in reflected light, so the eye can resolve finer detail than on emissive screens

 - Print is static and often viewed close-up (books, photo prints); screens are viewed at arm’s length or further

-- Professional print requires 300 DPI at final output size; screens only need 100–220 PPI at their typical viewing distance
+- Professional print requires 300 DPI at final output size; screens only need 100–220 PPI at their typical viewing distance, though high-end smartphones can exceed 300 ppi for Retina quality.

 This is entirely a software operation.
 Changing “DPI” in Display Settings does not: